orgua/universal-android-debloater-UI/README.md

 - filter for package-type, keywords, enable-status and remove-recommendation
 - packages can be enabled, disabled, installed and uninstalled
 - manually save current package data as csv locally
+  - makes it easy to contribute new packages to the debloat project
 - auto-save meta-data on device (info stays even if adb does not show it anymore)
 - resizing windows adapts the table
 - log of adb operations - timestamp, device, shell-operation and response